 Sense of Connection Beats Loneliness

-In his recent Forbes interview with Dan Schawbel, the former surgeon general Dr. Vivek Murthy warned us saying, we live in the most technologically connected world.
-Yet, the loneliness is increasing like an epidemic.
+In his Forbes interview with Dan Schawbel, the former surgeon general Dr. Vivek Murthy warned us saying, we live in the most technologically connected world.
+Yet, loneliness is increasing like an epidemic.
 Geographical separation from the family/community, over-reliance on non-human communication (text, social media), and work pervasiveness have been the main factors causing this phenomenon.
 Loneliness is not only detrimental to human health (both emotional and physical); it limits our creativity, performance and impairs executive functions such as reasoning and decision making.
 In no ambiguous terms, he raised the red flag of the perils of loneliness.

 The solution?
 Dr. Murthy advised, create and nurture the meaningful connections – the anchors.
 Anchors are those people in our lives who remind us of who we are — our values, aspirations, and worth — even when we forget.
 We need to keep them close and let them know how much they mean to us.